emwap/signature-paper/paper.md

 ```

 We can think of `Signature` as adding top-level lambda abstraction and result annotations to the existing expression language `Data`.
 The use of a host-language function in the `Lam` constructor is commonly known as *higher-order abstract syntax* (HOAS) [@pfenning1988higher].
 HOAS allows us to construct signatures without the need to generate fresh variable names.
 As we will see in \cref{code-generation}, names are instead generated when we generate code from the signature.

+In this paper we show the `Signature`{.haskell} implementation specialized to the Feldspar language.
+A generalized version of the implementation is provided as part of the `imperative-edsl` library.

 ## Code generation